jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### How accurate is watch-based navigation?

-The accuracy of this _reverse equatorial sundial_ depends primarily on your identification of local solar noon and the alignment of your watch dial with the equatorial plane.
+Perfectly accurate in theory and plenty accurate in practice.
+The accuracy of this _reverse equatorial sundial_ depends primarily on your identification of local solar noon and on the alignment of your watch dial with the equatorial plane.

 #### Solar noon error